Omega Seamaster VS IWC Aquatimer

 Should I buy an Omegas Seamaster or an IWC Aquatimer?
 If you find yourself asking this question you should know that both IWC and Omega make great diving watches.
 Each has certain features that are unique from its counterpart.
 Omega has more accurate mechanical movements that are precise and are magnetic resistant up to and over 15,000 gauss.
 The Seamaster Diver 300m has a very distinct modern look that was popularized after being featured on the wrist of James Bond in the 007 movies over the last two decades.

+Is the IWC aquatimer a good watch?
 The IWC dive watch has a more classic look and has a larger and slightly thicker case than the Seamaster it uses a movement that uses a Sellita base caliber which although modified by IWC, it is still unquestionably inferior to the Omega’s Master Chronometer caliber in terms of precision and would never fall within specs of a COSC Chronometer let alone a METAS Master Chronometer.

-They are both water resistant up to 300m/1000ft but only the Omega has a METAS certificate which attests to the fact that a third-party did the testing on the water resistance to validate that the watch can handle that kind of underwater pressure.
+They are both water-resistant up to 300m/1000ft but only the Omega has a METAS certificate which attests to the fact that a third-party did the testing on the water-resistance to validate that the watch can handle that kind of underwater pressure.

 Additionally, the Omega has a Helium escape valve which the IWC does not.
 It seems like the Omega adds more value at their slightly lower price point and offers more impressive features for divers such as the helium escape valve and more enjoyable features for watch enthusiasts such as a transparent sapphire case back which allows you to see the movement in action through the back of the case.